bluesky/bluesky/doc/source/api_changes.rst

      output off and on.

   4. Peak anallysis, now computed automatically by the BestEffortCallback above, can be viewed with a keyboard shortcut.
-The peak statistics are accessed differently.
+The peak statistics, formerly encapsulated in ``gs.PS``, are now organized differently.

      For each plot, simple peak-fitting is performed in the background.
 Of course, it may or may not be applicable depending on your data, and it is